-A simple guide for setting up Telekom’s awesome multi-honeypot T-Pot on Azure.
+A guide for deploying Telekom’s awesome multi-honeypot T-Pot on Azure.

 Azure VM Deployment

-- Note: Ubuntu was less problematic, but Debian was slimmer and slightly more performant.
+- Note: Ubuntu was less “problematic”, Debian was slightly (negligible) more performant.
 I went with Debian for this tutorial, but most steps should apply to both.

 Basics